-Mice don’t stray far from their nests so, if you don’t set the trap near areas with high levels of activity, you’re unlikely to catch anything!
-Place your electronic mouse trap along main rodent trails in your house (such as along skirting boards, behind furniture or near holes).
+Mice don’t stray far from their nests, so if you don’t set the trap near areas with high levels of activity, you’re unlikely to catch anything!
+Place your electronic mouse trap along the main rodent trails in your house (such as along skirting boards, behind furniture or near holes).

 - Tempt shy mice – If you have smart mice, they may be reluctant to enter the electric mouse trap when you first place it in your home.
 To encourage them inside, you can try leaving the trap baited (but turned off) for a few days.
 This will teach them to enter the trap without fear.
 Once you have them tricked, simply turn on the power and wait for your first capture!

 - Keep your electronic mouse trap dry – Many electronic mouse traps are not waterproof and must be kept dry.
 This makes most of them unsuitable for outdoor use, as getting them wet can cause them to stop working.
 Keep your electronic mouse trap in a dry, sheltered place to ensure its continued effectiveness!

 - Keep your electronic mouse trap clean – Dust and dirt can cause problems with your electronic mouse trap.
 This is because debris can interfere with the electric circuit, preventing the trap from triggering when there is a rodent inside.
 If you find that mice are more often escaping than being zapped, it may be time to give your trap a thorough clean.